-Depending on the industry, there may be specific deductions.
-This tutorial shows, using the example of a fixed industry-specific amount deducted 50/50 from employee and employer, how to create salary types.
+There are specific deductions depending on the industry.
+Using the example of an industry-specific fixed amount that is deducted 50/50 by the employee and employer, the tutorial shows how to create salary types.

 Please enter a search term.